 Lustre Editing works with authors to help make their fiction projects the best they can be—to bring out the sparkle.
 A plot critique will be a narrative evaluation of character development, plot, theme, goals, motivations & conflicts, arc of romance, resolution of conflict.
-A line or copy edit will clear any punctuation issues, correct misspellings, and correct grammar mistakes thus creating a more polished story.
+A line or copy edit will clear any punctuation issues, correct misspellings, and correct minor grammar mistakes thus creating a more polished story.
 In addition to the line edit, a content edit will rearrange text to: trim excess or repetitious words, keep point of view consistent, fix dangling or misplaced modifiers, add sample description, and list story questions that arose during the review.

 Managing Editor Linda Carroll-Bradd has 30+ years in the secretarial/administrative support field which provides her with a solid command of spelling, punctuation, and grammar.
-In addition, she has a combination of 10+ years working as line editor then as senior editor for two electronic publishers.
+In addition, she has a combination of 14+ years working as line editor then as senior editor for two electronic publishers.
 Since 1998, she has been doing freelance manuscript editing for personal friends.
-For eleven years she has facilitated a critique group within a Romance Writers of America chapter.
+For thirteen years, she has facilitated a critique group within a Romance Writers of America chapter.

 Currently, we accept only fiction projects in a wide variety of genres.
-We offer four separate services: Story Critique, Line Edit, Copy Edit, and Content Edit.
+We offer four separate services: Plot Critique, Line Edit, Copy Edit, and Content Edit.

 Manuscript pages are submitted in standard format: double spaced, 8-1/2”x11”, 1” margins on all sides, Times New Roman 14 pt font (preferred), or Arial, Century or Courier 12 pt font, name and manuscript title in header, page numbers in header or footer.